The young man leaned against the lone wooden post in the

 A shudder ran the length of his body.
 Fear?
 Anticipation?
 Both!
 This

-weak; his breath became shallow; his mouth went dry;
+weak; his breath became shallow, his mouth dry; his chin began to

 Let’s end this!
 Get it over with!